BullGuard Premium Protection full review

 How much does BullGuard Premium Protection cost?

-At the bottom of the pile, there's also BullGuard Antivirus for £19.96/$23.96 (one device, one year), which further omits PC Tuneup and backup modules.
+At the bottom of the pile, there's also BullGuard Antivirus for £19.96/$23.96 (one device, one year), which further omits Firewall, Secure Browser, PC Tuneup and backup modules.

 Features and interface

-Like last year's offering, the BullGuard Premium Protection user interface has a slightly technical feel.
-Pull down lists for each category select the required functionality.
+BullGuard's user interface has a slightly technical feel to it, but this does give it a comprehensive feel.
+Pull-down lists for each category select the required functionality.
 For example, under Antivirus, you can select three types of scan, examine what's in quarantine, and access settings.